The Christian faith is all about Jesus – loving him, trusting him, following him.

 Together with Christians throughout the ages we affirm the historic Christian creeds - the Apostles’ Creed, the Nicene Creed, and the Chalcedonian Creed.
 We use one of these creeds during our services, as we join in declaring our faith.

 This means two things.
-First, “evangelical” means “focused on the good news about Jesus Christ.”
-The old English word “evangel” comes from a Greek word that means “good news”.
+First, the word “evangelical” comes from a Greek word that means “good news”.
 As an evangelical church, we’re committed to proclaiming the good news about Jesus’ life, death and resurrection.

 Second, “evangelical” means “Bible-based.”
 We believe the Bible is God’s word, the ultimate authority in every area of life.
 This doesn’t mean that we interpret the Bible in a simplistic or literalistic way - we’re not fundamentalists.
 But neither do we abandon the Bible just because it conflicts with the shifting sands of religious tradition or contemporary opinion.
 We believe that the ancient truths of the Bible speak to every aspect of the modern world, so we’re unashamedly committed to reading the Bible, working hard to understand it, and following wherever it leads.